 An online leader board for level completion times for all 4 characters would have been a nice bonus to include in this version and offer a difference between the two.

-If you’re new to the series and would like a mildly challenging platform, shoot em up this should be an almost perfect game for you.
+If you’re new to the series and would like an at times mildly challenging platform, shoot em up this should be a serious consideration.